 In 2012, Ms. Caulkett founded 47 Strings, an innovative music performance organization dedicated to music education that reaches out to underserved audiences with engaging and accessible harp music concerts.
 47 Strings is the recipient of grants from the American Harp Society, Constellation Community Champions program, and Richter Fund for Music Outreach.
 Through 47 Strings, Ms. Caulkett is a presenter with Young Audiences of Houston and the Arts in Medicine program at the Texas Children’s Cancer Center, and has given guest lectures at Rice University.
 47 Strings has been featured in Harp Column and Modern Luxury Magazines, as well as on the Boston University Citizen Artist Series.
-In 2014, Meghan will be a guest lecturer on arts entrepreneurship at Rice University and the Texas Music Festival.
+In 2014, Meghan will be a guest lecturer on arts entrepreneurship at Rice University.

 As a young trailblazer on the Houston arts scene, Meghan’s passion for music and performing is only rivaled by an extraordinary spirit for bringing people together and celebrating the joy and vibrancy of her community.